Will all students be on campus?

-Orientation will take place in person at the start of the academic year.
-First-year students will receive additional information about orientation later in the summer.
+Orientation will take place at the start of the academic year.
+First-year students can learn more about orientation here.

 For move-in, the Office of Residential Life will be changing the way check-in will be run to maximize social distancing and keep community members safe.
 Students will be assigned check-in dates and times by residential building/area, and will be permitted to bring only two family members to assist with move-in.
-Specifics on dates and times will be communicated after housing assignments are complete in late July.
+Specifics on dates and times have been communicated throughout the summer via email and e-newsletters.

 Move-in is a busy time.
 It is important that vehicles are moved after unloading and that an area is cleared after drop off and pick up to allow others to move in and maintain distancing.

 Will all students be in singles?
 Will Union increase allowed off-campus housing?
 Rentals?

 The majority of students living on campus will be assigned to singles but there will be options for students who wish to live in doubles or apartments with chosen friends/roommates.

 We will be releasing students who have already gone through the release process and are currently waitlisted.
 We will also be setting up a second process for any additional students who are interested in going off-campus and who did not originally apply.
 Release from this second process is not guaranteed but we would like to have a list of those interested should we be able to accommodate more students to go off-campus.

 What social distancing measures are being taken for bathrooms, dining/other common areas?